i Merger control authority

 ii YEAR IN REVIEW

-In 2018, 235 concentrations were reviewed and cleared by the FCA, five of which were cleared conditionally (that is, with remedies).
-So far in 2019, the FCA has adopted 108 decision clearing concentrations, including one conditionally.
+In 2019, 270 concentrations were reviewed and cleared by the FCA, nine of which were cleared conditionally (with remedies).
+So far in 2020, the FCA has adopted 72 decisions to clear concentrations, including one following a Phase II investigation.

-These figures include a number of simplified decisions, in particular concerning the sector of retail distribution, due to the particularly low thresholds for notifying such concentrations (in practice, many decisions may concern a change of control over a single retail store).
+These figures include a number of simplified decisions, in particular concerning the retail distribution sector, due to the particularly low thresholds for notifying such concentrations (in practice, many decisions may concern a change of control over a single retail store).

-Below is a presentation of main significant FCA decisions in 2018 and early 2019.
+Below are some of the significant FCA decisions in 2019 and early 2020.

 iii THE MERGER CONTROL REGIME